Do not cry

 But doesn’t society want ‘the ideal man’?

 Questions like ‘Are you man enough?’ are even worse.
 Being a man is not an exam, that having a minimum percentage allows you to be ‘enough’.
 If all the other genders understand each others’ pressures, they must have a look at the man’s life too.
 Men may be at the top of the social pyramid, but yet experience intense burden.
-Probably freeing men of their need to be ‘masculine’ will allow gender norms to lax on other genders too.
+Probably freeing men of their need to be ‘masculine’ will allow gender norms to lax on others too.

 It is only joint effort and understanding, that might allow society to spiral back and have a look in the mirror of man’s ideal self, which is not accompanied by being a stoic, or having a certain wallet size.